Quiescent X-ray variability in the neutron star Be/X-ray transient GRO J1750-27: Gaia distances

 \section{Gaia distances}

 \textit{Gaia} did not detect the optical counterpart of GRO~J1750-27 so we could not improve on the distance estimate for this source.
 The distances used in this paper for the other two Be/X-ray transients, 4U~0115+63 and V~0332+53, have been obtained from the second \textit{Gaia} data release (GDR2; \citealt{Gaia2016}; \citealt{Gaia2018}).
-We obtained the parallaxes of the sources from the \textit{Gaia} archive\footnote{http://gea.esac.esa.int/archive/} and used the code developed by \cite{Bailer-Jones2018}\footnote{https://github.com/ehalley/Gaia-DR2-distances} to determine the best distance estimates.
+We obtained the parallaxes of the sources from the \textit{Gaia} archive\footnote{\url{http://gea.esac.esa.int/archive/}} and used the code developed by \cite{Bailer-Jones2018}\footnote{\url{https://github.com/ehalley/Gaia-DR2-distances}} to determine the best distance estimates.
 This code computes the distance using a prior that varies depending on the Galactic longitude and latitude according to a three-dimensional model of the Galaxy \citep{Rybizki2018}.
-Due to the nonlinear transformation, the confidence interval on the distance that we obtain is asymmetric.
-Table\,\ref{tab:Table7_Gaia} shows the input parameters for the code and the estimated distances.
+Due to the nonlinear transformation, the confidence intervals on the distances that we obtain are asymmetric.
+Table\,\ref{tab:P3_GROJ1750_gaia_parameters} shows the input parameters for the code and the estimated distances.
 The parallaxes were corrected from the zeropoint offset in the catalogue ($+0.029$~mas) as determined from \textit{Gaia} observations of quasars by \cite{Lindegren2018}.